Ra (band): Duality: 2003–2005

 Super-engineer Dave Schiffman (Rage Against the Machine, Audioslave, Red Hot Chili Peppers and The Mars Volta) was originally slated to co-produce the next LP with Sahaj, however, due to a close family member's health condition, Schiffman could no longer produce the album.
 This left Sahaj to produce the record alone.
 Universal was unhappy with the album the band delivered to them and recommended using Bob Marlette (Saliva, Seether, Shinedown) to record an additional few songs to give the album more radio potential.
 The band was given a budget of $400,000 to produce new songs.
 With Marlette, Ra recorded "Got Me Goin'", "Take Me Away" and "Say You Will" and submitted these songs to Universal only to receive yet another lukewarm reception.
 Desperate and unsure of the right course of action, Ra went to Los Angeles to make one last attempt at a first single for Duality.
 The outcome was "Tell Me"; a huge arena rock anthem shouting out to the world for guidance.
 The song was approved by Universal, but the record was originally left unreleased due to cost.

 In the winter of 2004, Universal/Republic hired radio promotion director Dave Downey.
 One of his first activities was to listen to all of Ra's records.
 After listening to "Duality", he made Universal aware that they may have made a mistake with Ra, and that they were missing out on a potentially great record.
 By this point, drummer Skoota Warner left the band to find a more stable income.
 Universal released the album June 21, 2005, with little promotion.
 However, the album sold 80,000 copies on the strength of tracks like "Fallen Angels" and "Every Little Thing She Does Is Magic", a Police cover.

 Raw and Black Sun: 2006–2008

 The band left Universal Records and signed with Cement Shoes Records.
-On October 2006, Ra released their third album entitled Raw, which includes 11 live tracks and one new studio track, "Don't Turn Away".
+In October 2006, Ra released their third album entitled Raw, which includes 11 live tracks and one new studio track, "Don't Turn Away".
 The new song (and single) was meant to be a teaser for their next album, Black Sun, which was said to be "dynamic."

 Black Sun was released September 23, 2008, under Sahaj's new label, Sahaja Music Records.
 It featured their newest single, "Broken Hearted Soul".
 The song "Faulty Information" was going to be the album's second single, but due to a lack of funding and time, the song was not released as a single.